 - Non-teaching summer appointments exceeding two months and exceeding a total salary greater than two-ninths of the full-time equivalent academic year salary must be submitted with the attached form, Request for Exception to Limit on Summer Appointment.
 Conversely, a summer non-teaching appointment exceeding two months, but not exceeding a salary rate of two-ninths does not need to be accompanied by the form.
 For academic professionals on 10-month service, additional employment for periods when service is not normally expected would be paid at the rate per month of one-tenth of the annual salary.
 Requests for appointments exceeding one month and an additional one-tenth of the full-time salary must also be accompanied with the attached form, as mentioned above.

-- For new members of the academic staff the Recommendation for Appointment form should be submitted, accompanied by the three references, the Personal History and Professional Experience form, the I-9, and any other required forms (see Attachments & Forms Required for New Faculty, Academic Professional, and Graduate Assistantship Appointments in this manual.)
+- For new members of the academic staff the Recommendation for Appointment form should be submitted, accompanied by the three references, the Personal History and Professional Experience form, the I-9, and any other required forms (Information regarding attachments and forms for new hires can be found at Steps to Hire).

 - Additional sick leave is not earned on summer appointments, and earned sick leave may not be used during the summer appointment.